Subscribe

 Vanguard Funds

 Vanguard realized that many people might want a completely different product: One that simply tracks indexes like the S&P 500, or automatically (i.e. without human judgment) tracks well-defined sets of stocks like “Large American companies.”
-Without teams of human beings, they could eliminate the industry-typical 2% charge for management fees and expense ratios, replacing it with de minimus fees from the automatic trades.
+Without teams of human beings, they could eliminate the 2% management fees and expense ratios, replacing it with de minimus fees from automatic trades.
 For consumers who believe that fund managers outperform the market, this new product was silly.
-But for customers who believe that managers don’t out-perform the market in the long run—especially after removing the compounding effect of fees—the Vanguard funds were uniquely low-cost.
-Again, “low cost” was an outcome of a unique product, that made different trade-offs, that was appealing to a subset of the market.
+But for consumers who believe that managers don’t out-perform the market in the long run—especially after removing the compounding effect of fees—the Vanguard funds were uniquely low-cost.
+Again, “low cost” was an outcome of a unique product, that made different trade-offs, that was appealing only to a subset of the market.

 IKEA

-Low-cost strategies don’t require excessive financing
+Low-cost strategies don’t always require significant financing

-Vanguard was created in 1975 as a client-owned company by John Bogle following an internal dispute within Wellington Management.
-Its initial capitalization was minimal - reportedly around $2 million.
-The unique ownership structure meant that it didn’t need to satisfy external investors seeking high returns.
-The index fund strategy required minimal operational overhead from the beginning - no teams of analysts, no expensive trading operations.
+Vanguard was created in 1975 with an initial capitalization around $2M.
+Their unique “client-owned” ownership structure meant that it didn’t need to satisfy external investors seeking high returns.
+The index fund strategy required minimal operational overhead from the beginning—no teams of analysts, no expensive trading operations.
 Vanguard’s growth was organic and didn’t require substantial external financing rounds.

 bear scale